 - Consew CN897VF: A specialized double-needle, chainstitch machine designed for sewing felled seam operations, such as in jeans production.
 Its split needle bar and reverse stitch function make it suitable for specialty businesses focusing on denim and heavy-duty garment manufacturing.

 - Juki MF-7923: A 3-needle, top coverstitch machine designed for hemming and seaming stretch fabrics, such as activewear, swimwear, and lingerie.
 Its high-speed operation and differential feed system make it a popular choice for specialty businesses producing stretch garments.

 - Reliable MSK-3316-GG7-40H: A 5-thread safety stitch machine with a direct drive motor, designed for heavy-duty operations such as attaching waistbands and sewing inseams on jeans.
 Its stitch quality, durability, and efficiency make it ideal for specialty businesses in the denim and heavy-duty garment industry.

-The difference between an industrial sewing machine and a domestic sewing machine:
+What is the difference between an industrial sewing machine and a domestic sewing machine?

 How much should I expect to spend on an industrial sewing machine?

 The cost of an industrial sewing machine can vary widely based on the brand, features, and specific type.
 On the lower end, you might find basic models for around $500 to $1,000.
 Mid-range machines can be between $1,000 to $3,000.
 High-end or specialized machines, used for specific tasks or with advanced features, can cost $3,000 to $10,000 or even more.
 It’s essential to determine your needs and budget before making a purchase, and also consider other factors like warranty, service, and parts availability.